MariaMengozzi/pc-2022/Activity-02/notes.md

 Model is the place in which we are putting the logics of our system (lamp thing model)

 Our lamp thing service has 2 adapters, HTTP and MQTT. both adapters goes to the same port, which is represented by the lamp thing API.
 The adapter should complaint to WoT.

+The agent will interact with the lamp thing model, exposing the same interface of the lamp thing (the lamp thing API).

 ![](./img/l2-02.jpg)In the model I haven't any dependency from the adapter, but only from the port.